SmartBear/awesome/README.md

 ### TestComplete

 - [JiraSupport Extension for TestComplete](https://github.com/SmartBear/testcomplete-jira-extension) - JiraSupport extension allows you to create and update Jira issues and attach files to them directly from your TestComplete tests
+- [VideoRecorder Extension for TestComplete](https://github.com/SmartBear/testcomplete-videorecorder-extension) - Extension allows you to record a video from your TestComplete tests.
+It helps to analayze issues.

 ### Zephyr